 - a.
 The following are mandatory indicators.
 They must be included on the control panel on the exterior of the unit[, and on the exterior of the remote control panel] in addition to any that are included in the HMI: - Input power available Lamp/LED to indicate that the supply voltage is available. - Output power On/Off Lamp/LED to indicate that the converter output voltage is available. - Output device "ON". - Audible alarm. - Aircraft interlock bypass Lamp/LED to indicate that the Aircraft Interlock has been bypassed. - b.
 In addition, include the following additional indicators, if they are not included in the HMI: - System alarm Lamp/LED to indicate that a fault has been detected.
-This indicator must be latched in the "ON" position whenever an alarm condition described in paragraph ALARM ANNUNCIATOR, is detected and must remain "ON" until the alarm reset pushbutton is pressed. - Indicating lamp/LED to indicate that the alarm silence switch is in the disable position. - Elapsed time meter in hours; (may be internal or visible externally). - 2.1.3.3 Human Machine Interface (HMI) Requirements ľ NOTE: F or rarely used delta output fre quency c converte ers, delete the phase -to-neutral voltage 1 requirem ment below. • a.
+This indicator must be latched in the "ON" position whenever an alarm condition described in paragraph ALARM ANNUNCIATOR, is detected and must remain "ON" until the alarm reset pushbutton is pressed. - Indicating lamp/LED to indicate that the alarm silence switch is in the disable position. - Elapsed time meter in hours; (may be internal or visible externally).

+2.1.3.3 Human Machine Interface (HMI) Requirements

+Provide an HMI with a minimum of four by twenty $(4 \times 20)$ character backlit LED display for presenting the digital instrumentation, diagnostic system, and fault indicating system data.
+The HMI display must be viewable in direct sunlight and the HMI must be rated for harsh environments.

+- a.
 Digital Instrumentation.
 Provide true RMS, plus/minus one percent accuracy, microprocessor-based readings that include the following functions:

-Provide an HMI with a minimum of four by twenty (4×20) character backlit LED display for presenting the digital instrumentation, diagnostic system, and fault indicating system data.
-The HMI must be rated for harsh environments.

-- (1) Output phase-to-phase voltage.
+- (1) Output voltage.

-- (2) Output phase-to-neutral voltage.

-- (3) Output phase current.
+- (2) Output current.

-- (4) Output frequency.

-- (5) Inverter temperature.
+- (3) Inverter temperature.
 This function is desired for field diagnostics, but is not mandatory.

 - b.
 Alarm Annunciator.
 The unit must be capable of detecting and displaying the following abnormal conditions:

 - (1) Input overvoltage.

 - (2) Input undervoltage.

 - (3) Output undervoltage.

 - (4) Output overvoltage.

 - (5) Output overload.

 - (6) System alarm.

 - (7) Control logic failure.

 - (8) Over-temperature.

 - (9) Logic power supply failure.

-- 2.1.4 Input/Output Devices
+2.1.4 Input/Output Devices

-Provide fully-rated, three-pole, UL approved devices for control of [60][50] Hz input and 400 Hz output from the converter.
-Derate devices and cables operating at 400 Hz in accordance with IEEE 519.
+Provide fully-rated, UL approved devices for control of [60][50] Hz input and for control of DC outputs from the converter.
+Derate devices and cables operating at 270 VDC in accordance with IEEE 519.